ravikiranmj/Autohotkey_CA/README.md

 # Autohotkey_CA
-Autohotkey Scripts Collected by an Accountant
+Autohotkey script collection by an accountant